 Some substances the body makes itself, like hormones, make cancer cells grow faster.
 Of course, that´s not the idea.
 That is why your mum or dad is sometimes given a treatment to stop the hormones.

 This hormone therapy is usually made up of medicines.
 Most mums and dads get hot flashes from it.
 Then they get hot very quickly.
 After a few minutes it goes again.
 Sometimes hormone therapy is also known as endocrine therapy.

 Immunotherapy means that your mum or dad is given medicines that make sure that your mum or dad’s body can defend itself better against cancer cell attacks.

 They try to make the body stronger, so that the cancer cells have less chance to grow.
-For most mums and dads it feels a bit like having the flu.

 To make the chance to stop the cancer from coming back as big as possible, some mums and dads have a stem cell transplantation.